Cognitive-Driven Development Helps Software Teams to Keep Code Units Under the Limit!: Related Work

 Software design practices are unquestionable tools in the programmer's arsenal.
 However, they also have known limitations.
 Take, for instance, three well-known metrics: 1) McCabe's cyclomatic complexity~\cite{mccabe1976complexity}, a metric that computes the number of independent paths of a program, Hasltead's complexity~\cite{halsted1977elements}, a vocabulary-based metric, and SLOC, that counts the source code lines of code.
 If we calculate these three metrics for the program shown in Figure~\ref{lst:icps}, these three metrics will yield different (perhaps conflicting) results.
 Since one of the goals of these metrics is to guide practitioners to parts of the code that need more attention, the different calculations these metrics perform could cause confusion.
 Moreover, in a systematic mapping study conducted by Varela~\cite{Varela:2017:JSS}, it was observed that only during the period from 2010 to 2015, there were more than 300 code metrics proposed or analyzed; code complexity, in particular, was one of the most common category observed in this study.
 This high number of complexity metrics can challenge software engineers.

 Other studies focused on understanding developers' challenges in program comprehension tasks.
 Santos and Gerosa~\cite{Santos:ICPC:2018} asked 62 survey participants to grade well-known coding practices.
 The authors found that 7 (out of the 11 tested practices) tend to increase readability.
-Wiese at al~\cite{Wiese:ICPC:2021} studied how students (mis)understand code snippets containing multiple Boolean expressions.
+Wiese at al.~\cite{Wiese:ICPC:2021} studied how students (mis)understand code snippets containing multiple Boolean expressions.
 The authors found that students tend to misunderstand conditions when several Boolean expressions are conjoined; if the expressions are separated in individual \texttt{if} statements, students tend to understand better.

 More recently, some researchers are employing eye-tracking tools to trace participants' eye movements and thus figure out the parts of the code on which they focus their effort.
 For instance, Nahla and colleagues~\cite{Nahla:ICSE:2019} found that developers tend to focus most of their time and attention on the body of the methods instead of the methods' signature, which contrast with previous studies.
 They also observed that experienced developers tend to revisit the body of the methods more often as the method size increases.
 Other studies used fMRI technologies to observe how programmers comprehend short code snippets.
 For instance, Peitek and colleagues~\cite{peitek2021program} conducted a study using fMRI with 19 participants.
-Among the findings, the authors found that using simple metrics could better predict cognitive load.
+Among the findings, the authors found that using simple metrics, such as LOC and McCabe, have good performance when predicting cognitive load.

 Finally, although there are some early works on CDD (e.g., \cite{CDD:ESEM:2022,Pinto:ICEIS:2022,Souza:ICSME:2020}), none of these works assessed the developers' perception in dealing with CDD in practice.
 Our work extends these works by bringing a unique perception of the use of CDD from the trenches.